Live Chat Software

 Hearing begins when the outer ear, the visible portion of the ear that is on the outside of the head, channels sound waves down the auditory canal.
 This tube-like passageway is lined with tiny hairs and small glands that produce ear wax.

 The inner ear consists of the cochlea and the nerve of hearing.
 It converts sound waves into nerve impulses that travel to the brain via the movement of tiny hair cells.
-The brain, in turn, allows us to hear, as long as the message it is receiving is not distorted due to problems in the process just described.
+The brain, in turn, allows us to hear, as long as the message it is receiving is not distorted due to problems in the process.

 Many people suffer from hearing loss…

-In fact, the latest available statistics show that about 20% of the U.S. population reports difficulty hearing!
-That’s more than 48 million people!
-And as the Baby Boomer generation continues to age, that number promises to increase dramatically!
+In fact, the latest available statistics show that about 15% of American adults (37.5 million) report difficulty hearing!
+And as the Baby Boomer generation continues to age, that number promises to increase dramatically.

 Men (ranging from 20-year-olds to 69-year-olds) are almost twice as likely to suffer from hearing loss compared to women.

-Are you one of those millions of people who does not hear as well as they once did?
+Are you one of millions of people who is experiencing difficulty hearing?
 If so, you are certainly not alone.
-If you feel that you need assistance along your hearing recovery journey or if you would like to contact us regarding the issues you may be experiencing, we encourage you to reach out right away!
+If you feel that you need assistance along your hearing recovery journey or you have questions regarding the issues you may be experiencing, we encourage you to reach out right away!

 Causes of Hearing Damage

-Exposure to extremely loud noises being close to the eardrum
+Exposure to extremely loud noises close to the eardrum

 Types and Treatments of Hearing Loss